 Students may appeal most negative decisions about enrollment, final grades, or general academic policies in the College according to the procedures which follow.
 Only students may submit appeals.
-Appeals must be made in a timely manner; students should consult with their Association Dean for details.
+Appeals must be made in a timely manner - within one semester.
+Students should consult with their Association Dean for details.

 Adds, Drops and Course Enrollment Deadlines